 - 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
 Catholic children who are resident in the parish boundaries of The Sacred Heart, North Gosforth. - 3.
 Other Catholic children. (see note 3) - 4.
 Other looked after and previously looked after children. (see note 2) - 5.
-Catechumens and members of an Eastern Christian Church. (see notes 4&5)

-- 6. Children who will have an older sibling attending the school in September 2025. (see note 9) - 7.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children who will have an older brother or sister attending the school in September 2026. (see note 8) - 7.
 Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 8.
 Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 9.
 Any other children.